matteo-guardini/multipointsTask/README.md

 - **Waypoint Information:** Each waypoint on the map is marked with a pin and includes information such as name, coordinates, radius, points, and whether top landing is allowed.
 - **Task Rules:** The rules of the competition are clearly listed for easy reference.
 - **Bootstrap Integration:** The layout and styling are enhanced using Bootstrap.
+- **Download Button:** A button to download waypoint data as a file.

 ## External Resources